nuclearcheesecake/wickusgoogledataanalyticscertificate2021/README.md

 We can further use the ROCCC analysis as suggested by the course to see if the data is unbiased:

-- Reliable ✔️ - We are using the company's own data
+- Reliable ✔️ - The company provided the data.
-- Original ✔️ - Data used is internal, original copies
+- Original ✔️ - Data used is internal, original copies.
-- Comprehensive ✔️ - Contains enough attributes on cyclist info to be useful
+- Comprehensive ✔️ - The data records values for both daily, minutely and hourly measurements, of intensities, calories, sleeps and steps.
+- Current ❌ - The data is from 2016, which is a while back, but since this is the data supplied for the case study, I'll give it a pseudo-✔️.
-- Current ✔️ - We obtained data from the last 12 months
+- Cited ✔️ - The data obtained is from the company.
-- Cited ✔️ - We are using the company's own data

-Thus we can say that the data we have gathered is certain to be unbiased.
+Thus we can say that the data we have gathered is mostly unbiased.
 The results obtained can thus be seen as credible.

 * **Licensing, privacy, security and accessibility**

 The data can be used under the following [public domain license](https://creativecommons.org/publicdomain/zero/1.0/).

+As is the requirement for creating a schema in SQL Developer, I had to create a user and password, so the data I am working with will be protected.

 * **Verifying the data's integrity**

+The data was generated in-house by the company.
+Replication errors won't be taken into account, since the data is sourced from the central database in the company, and the data engineers will have taken care to keep a safe original copy of the data, and furthermore protect the data from viruses.

+We can thus assume that the data has good integrity.

 * **How will the data help me answer the proposed question?**

 * **Problems found with the data**

+For some tables there are 33 entries, where for others there are as few as 8.
+This can be a problem when trying to compare different tracking measurements for the same user.

+There is also a lot of different data, and I don't know how relevant it will all be to the goal.
+Is daily, minutely and hourly measurements really necessary?
+We will see.

 <br/><br/>
 <a name="case2step3"></a>
 ### Step 3 - Cleaning and processing the data 🧹️

 <br/><br/>
 <a name="case2step4"></a>